DavidStevensonVtex/Ubuntu-Unleashed/ch15/README.md

 this script approach means that you do not have to halt the system in total to start, stop, upgrade, or install new services.

 If you are using a runlevel other than 5, the final act of the `init` process is to launch the user shell -- `bash`, `tcsh`, `zsh`, or any many other command shells available.

+#### Controlling Services at Boot with Administrative tools

+You can configure what services run at startup with Startup Applications Preferences (shown in Fiture 15.1).